 My personal advice

-If you have… I’m going to give a couple of recommendations just based on my own experience here….
+I’m going to give a couple of recommendations just based on my own experience here.

-If you have the freedom to choose curriculums, I’m going to suggest that you choose the ones that are the least work for you as the teacher to begin with.
+If you have the freedom to choose curriculums, choose the ones that are the least work for you as the teacher to begin with.

-So a box curriculum can be really handy, because you don’t have to plan any of it, and you know that stuff’s being covered.
-So that can be very reassuring for a lot of first-time homeschoolers.
+So a boxed curriculum can be really handy, because you don’t have to plan any of it, and you know that stuff’s being covered.
+That can be very reassuring for a lot of first-time homeschoolers.

 Take your time